christophziegler/PubGraph/README.md

 - [The App](http://jqueryui.com/)

 ##Acknowledgement
-PubVis makes use of the follwing libraries:
+PubVis makes use of the follwing ressources:
 - [PubDB](http://www.medien.ifi.lmu.de/cgi-bin/search.pl?all:all:all:all:all): Publication database of the media informatics chair of LMU
 - [jQuery](http://jquery.com/): DOM manipulation
 - [jQuery UI](http://jqueryui.com/): Slider, Accordion